Carnitine: Evidence

 Despite widespread interest among athletes to use carnitine for improvement of exercise performance, inhibit muscle cramps, or enhance recovery from physical training, the quality of research for these possible benefits has been low, prohibiting any conclusion of effect.
-Some studies suggest that carnitine may improve high-intensity physical performance, and facilitate recovery after such performance, but their results are inconclusive, since various studies used various regimens of carnitine supplementation and intensity of exercise.
+A 2021 systematic review by Mielgo-Ayuso and colleagues reported that carnitine may improve high-intensity physical performance, and facilitate recovery after such performance, but these results are inconclusive, since various studies used various regimens of carnitine supplementation and intensity of exercise.
 At supplement amounts of 2–6 g per day over a month, there was no consistent evidence that carnitine affected exercise or physical performance on moderate-intensity exercises, whereas on high-intensity exercises results were mixed.
-Carnitine supplements does not seem to improve oxygen consumption or metabolic functions when exercising, nor do they increase the amount of carnitine in muscle.
+Carnitine supplements do not seem to improve oxygen consumption or metabolic functions when exercising, nor do they increase the amount of carnitine in muscle.
 The underlying mechanisms on how carnitine can improve physical performance, if at all, are not clearly understood.
 There is no evidence that L-carnitine influences fat metabolism or aids in weight loss.